cozywho/cozycerts/README.md

 # cozycerts
 OpenSSL wrapped in streamlit so dummies like me can use it lazily.
-A self contained CA intended to work across linux environments.
+A self contained CA intended to work in a venv environments.

 git clone in whatever directory you want cozycerts to live.
 /opt/cozycerts, /home/$user/cozycerts, /etc/cozycerts, wherever.